two-cats-in-a-trenchcoat/jalcore/README.md

-# The JALOCORE V1 CPU
+# The JALCORE V1 CPU
 Virual CPU design for all your processing needs.